-Estimate the amount of mast base extension needed by subtracting your mast length from the sail's luff length.
+If your mast is shorter than the sail's luff length, estimate the amount of mast base extension needed by subtracting the mast length from the luff length.
 Your downhaul pulley system should have 6:1 purchase and enough line to make lacing easy.
-The Power Block works best with 4.0 or 5.0 mm line.
+The Power Block works best with 4 or 5 mm line.
 Lace the downhaul line through the Power Block tack pulley.
 Keep the path of line looping in the same direction each time you feed it through the Power Block and through your base pulley (we recommend a counter-clockwise direction working from the underside upwards).
 Try not to cross the lines, as this increases friction and makes the downhaul line harder to pull.
 Do not fully downhaul the sail yet - leave the downhaul just "hand-tight."